 In addition to consistent visual design, there should be consistency in interactive design.
 Designers should ensure interactions, such as swiping, scrolling and tapping, are consistent throughout the app.
 For example, if swiping left deletes an item in one part, it should do the same in another part of the app.

-Avoid Overloading Users With Notifications
+Overload Users With Notifications

 Notifications can be a powerful tool for engaging users and increasing usage.
 However, too many notifications can quickly overwhelm and annoy users, leading them to disable notifications or uninstall the app.